 Even though the Shopify enterprise plan is a robust platform that ticks all the e-commerce boxes, there are chances that you might want a few more apps to serve specific functions that are vital to your business growth.

 It’s difficult to place a number on how much these apps will cost.
 But it could be anywhere between a few dollars and thousands of dollars per month.
 For example, email automation apps only cost a few dollars, while shipping software tools cost more.

-It’s worth mentioning that Shopify plus is a complete e-commerce solution that comes with tons of apps and features.
+It’s worth mentioning that Shopify is one of the best ecommerce platforms that comes with tons of apps and features.
 However, you might need additional apps to strengthen the functionality of your business.
 This isn’t the case with every business.

 So while calculating the Shopify enterprise price, it makes sense to think about additional apps you might need in the future.